Daemen University: Colleges

-Daemen is designated as a multi-campus institution by the New York State Department of Education, in recognition of the university’s campuses in Amherst and Brooklyn.
+Daemen is designated as a multi-campus institution by the New York State Department of Education, in recognition of the university's campuses in Amherst and Brooklyn.

 Libraries

 The first library at Daemen was housed in Rosary Hall.
 In 1952, Marian Library opened and served the institution until 2008.
 The structure was renovated into the Nancy Haberman Gacioch, William T Gacioch & Family Center for Visual and Performing Arts in 2012.

 The current Daemen library, in the Research and Information Commons (RIC), opened in 2008.
 The RIC manages an archival collection that includes publications, photographs, and other materials documenting the history of the university, in addition to hardcopy books, journal and media volumes and other digital titles.

 Athletics

 The Daemen Wildcats represent Daemen in intercollegiate athletics.
 Daemen is a member of the East Coast Conference (ECC), competing at the NCAA Division II level.
 The university's official colors are royal blue, black, white, and gray.

-Men's sports include basketball, cross country, volleyball indoor track and outdoor track, soccer, and tennis.
+Men's sports include basketball, cross country, volleyball, indoor and outdoor track, soccer, and tennis.
 Women's sports include basketball, bowling, cross country, cheerleading, indoor and outdoor track, soccer, tennis, triathlon, and volleyball.
 A co-ed team competes in esports.

-The athletic department announced the addition of women's lacrosse beginning in 2023-24.
+The athletic department announced the addition of women's lacrosse beginning in 2023–24.

 During his presidency, Olson has also served as chair of the NCAA Division II Presidents Council and served on the NCAA Board of Governors, and NCAA President Mark Emmert has visited campus numerous times, serving as commencement speaker and holding town-hall discussions with student-athletes.